jshholland/inv.alid.pw/posts/shined-shone.md

 > The changes ... shined a national spotlight

-In particular, the usage of "shined" over "shone" seemed very unnatural to me.
+In particular, the usage of 'shined' over 'shone' seemed very unnatural to me.
 As a result of doing a little research on this, both words have now completely [lost any meaning].
 I hope that someone reads this blog post so it was all worth it.

-My first stop was the entry on Wiktionary, which lists both "shined" and "shone" as equally acceptable simple past or participle forms.
+My first stop was the entry on Wiktionary, which lists both 'shined' and 'shone' as equally acceptable simple past or participle forms.
 I didn't think that this was quite right, so I continued my digging.
-A search for "shined or shone" revealed the usual mass of grammar blogs.
+A search for 'shined or shone' revealed the usual mass of grammar blogs.
-The top result was [Grammarist], which has a very short entry saying that historically, "shone" was for something emitting light, and "shined" was for polishing something, although in modern usage this is less strictly adhered to.
+The top result was [Grammarist], which has a very short entry saying that historically, 'shone' was for something emitting light, and 'shined' was for polishing something, although in modern usage this is less strictly adhered to.
 Most other results had a similar, although not quite the same, transitive vs intransitive distinction.
-One even mentioned a mnemonic "rhyme": "shone stands alone".
+One even mentioned a mnemonic 'rhyme': 'shone stands alone'.

-I put "rhyme" in scare quotes there because in my (British English RP) accent it doesn't rhyme at all: "shone" as in "gone" and "alone" as in "moan".
+I put 'rhyme' in scare quotes there because in my (British English RP) accent it doesn't rhyme at all: 'shone' as in 'gone' and 'alone' as in 'moan'.
 This reinforces my initial intuition that there is some British vs American difference here.
 Inspired by my favourite blog about such differences, [Separated by a Common Language], whose post on this I only thought to search for after doing all this other